 As Marlboro’s marketing strategy shifted, the brand transitioned into the mass-market category while retaining some of its original prestigious reputation.
 The logo reflected its desire to stand out, which remained elegant and aristocratic after the redesign.

 First and foremost, the lettering style changed.
 The company name is now composed entirely of lowercase letters and is written in a unique font created specifically for the tobacco manufacturer.
 The designers emphasized the vertical lines, making them tall and thick.
-In contrast, the other strokes are incredibly thin—even the horizontal serifs present on all glyphs except the “o.”
+In contrast, the other strokes are incredibly thin, even the horizontal serifs present on all glyphs except the “o.”

 The straight, wide lines evoke the image of cigarettes neatly arranged in a pack.
 To highlight this analogy, the logo’s developers placed a realistic image of a cigarette between the “l” and “b.”
 The yellow filter is prominently raised, symbolizing the relative safety of the product, as the 1950s saw a proven connection between unfiltered cigarettes and an increased risk of lung cancer.

 This logo was introduced in 1954 along with an experimental packaging design and has not been used since.
-The brand name is placed at the bottom on a white background, next to the indication of the cigarette length (in this case, “LONG SIZE”).
+The brand name is placed at the bottom on a white background, next to the cigarette length indication (in this case, “LONG SIZE”).
 The top of the pack is adorned with red lines converging at an angle above the vertical cigarette.
 The inscription “SELECTRATE FILTER” is also written in thin uppercase letters.

 1955 – 1959

-• The English crown signifies that the tobacco manufacturer received official approval from the British monarch.
+- The English crown signifies that the tobacco manufacturer received official approval from the British monarch.

-• The large oval shield reflects the rich history of the longstanding company.
+- The large oval shield reflects the rich history of the longstanding company.

-• The horses flanking the shield symbolize speed, strength, and bravery.
+- The horses flanking the shield symbolize speed, strength, and bravery.

-• The phrase “VENI VIDI VICI” on the unfurled scroll speaks to the manufacturer’s grand ambitions.
+- The phrase “VENI VIDI VICI” on the unfurled scroll speaks to the manufacturer’s grand ambitions.

 The primary focus is on the brand name.
 The familiar font is used for the lettering, with tall, thick vertical lines adorned with fine horizontal serifs.
-However, now the first “M” is uppercase instead of lowercase—the designers deliberately made it capital to emphasize Marlboro’s prominence.
+However, now the first “M” is uppercase instead of lowercase; the designers deliberately made it capital to emphasize Marlboro’s prominence.

 The elongated letter shapes resemble the cigarettes produced by the American company.
 The black color enhances the boldness of the lettering, creating a sharp contrast with the white background and the silver crest.
 Above them hovers a red polygon with a triangular notch.
 Its striking color has become a recognizable hallmark of the tobacco brand.